purplehippogum/BinaryDefender/GameDesignDoc.md

     * Can turn 360 degrees.
 >  2. **Basic Attack**
     * Simple projectile that does minimal damage to enemies
->  3. **Weapons/powers**
+>  3. **Two Special Projectiles*
     * A slicing projectile that goes through multiple enemies.
 It is slightly more damaging than the simple projectile
-    * An area of effect projectile that explodes on contact with an enemy, doing damage in a radius around the projectile
+    * An area of effect projectile that explodes on contact with an enemy, doing serious damage in a radius around the projectile
+    * Blast does not hurt the player
 >  4. **Score displays**
     * Score is displayed in binary in the main game screen, and in decimal in the game over screen.
     * Player may click on a digit in the score display to gain a special.
 Clicking on a 1 will add a slicing projectile to the player's inventory, a 0 will add an exploding projectile